the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-virtual.md

 (cl-onboarding-virtual)=
-# Virtual Onboarding
+# Considerations for in-person and virtual onboarding

+The previous section covered key processes to consider when onboarding an individual to any project.

-Joining a new group virtually is a very different experience from joining in person, and it can be hard to know if someone is struggling or isolated.
+Joining a new group virtually is a very different experience from joining in person.
+Here we cover some of the ways in which the onboarding needs may differ between the two scenarios.

-You can help to make this experience less overwhelming by having a clear onboarding plan and resources.

-This should include an introduction to the team, an ongoing support mechanism for the new team member and onboarding documents.

 ## Introducing the Team